vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

+= 1.72.1 =
+[ Specification Change ][ Pro ] Attend to I18N Improvements in 6.5.
+[ Other ] Fixed useSetting deprecated
 [ Bug fix ] Fixed an issue with redundant JavaScript loading in the WordPress 6.5 environment.
-[ Other ] Fixed useSetting deprecated
-[ Specification Change ][ Pro ] Attend to I18N Improvements in 6.5.

 = 1.72.0 =
 [ Specification Change ][ Child Page List ] Hide "Term's name on Image" and "Taxonomies (all)" display options.